msmhq/msm/docs/commands/index.md

 	  restart [now]                                 Restarts all active servers
-	  version                                       Prints the Minecraft Server Manager version installed config                                        Displays a list of the config values used by MSM
+	  version                                       Prints the Minecraft Server Manager version installed config                                        Displays a list of the config values used by MSM update [--noinput]                            Replaces MSM files with the latest recommended versions